-The two boats took a similar course, separated by two nautical miles.
+The two boats took a similar course, separated by the usual two nautical miles to cover more 'ground'.
 While Mistral continued its course, devoid of blows, the team on Sirocco encountered a couple of solitary fin whales along the way.
 Yet the previous scenario repeated itself: the spouts were difficult to see due to haze and dark skies.

 Later on, the team aboard Mistral contacted Sirocco over the radio: “We found some whales.
-If you don’t have any whales in your area, we suggest that you join us here, if you would like.”.
-So, the team on Sirocco started out towards Mistral’s position, stopping periodically to photograph fin whales scattered along the Anticosti coast.
+If you don’t have any whales in your area, we suggest that you join us here”.
+So, the team on Sirocco started out towards Mistral’s position, stopping periodically to photograph the occasional scattered fin whales along the Anticosti coast.

 As soon as Sirocco arrived at Mistral’s location, it was easy to understand the urgency in their radio call.
 Mistral was in sight, a tiny spot on the horizon.
 It was then that we saw the spouts.
 One after another, jetting vertically into the air, all around Mistral.
 Then we saw them.
-Their huge, dark bodies propelled out of the water at the surface.
-This technique -- known as “lunge-feeding” -- is used by rorqual whales to feed.
-They launch their bodies at high speed towards a school of prey (fish or krill), opening their mouth wide at the last second, and engulfing an enormous amount of water and food, thanks to their large extensible ventral pouch.
-They then flush the water out through their baleen, harvesting prey as if through a colander.
+Their huge, dark bodies propelled out of the water surface.
+This technique -- known as “lunge-feeding” -- is typically used by rorqual whales to feed, only it often happens below the surface.
+They launch their bodies at high speed towards a school of prey (fish or krill), opening their mouths wide at the last second, and engulfing an enormous amount of water and food, thanks to their large extensible ventral pouch.
+They then flush the water out through their baleen, harvesting prey like a giant colander.